This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 6 rows in set

-In the following example, a function is used in the WHERE clause to convert the value in the job column to lowercase.
+You can apply functions to specified columns in a query.
+For example, the following query converts the job column to lowercase.
 For more information, see Use operators and functions in queries.

 obclient [SYS]> SELECT empname, sal-100, LOWER(job) FROM emp;